nishan7/Short_Wiki/README.md

 #### Wikipedia
-It uses wikipedia REST API to search for the article and get the data from the article
+It uses wikipedia REST API to search for the article and get the data from the article.

 API:
 https://en.wikipedia.org/w/rest.php